rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 - no major frozen boundary rule has failed hard enough to require redesign
 - no large-patch condition is currently justified

-This does **not** mean the atlas is finished forever.
+This does **not** mean the Atlas is finished forever.

 It means:

-> Atlas v1 remains strong enough to freeze at the core, while continuing to grow at the edge.
+> Atlas v1 remains strong enough to freeze at the core, while continuing to grow at the edge

 ---

-## 11. Negative-space implications for product work
+## 11. Negative-space implications for product work 🪄

 This document also matters for product design.